UI-Research/r4ds-exercises/docs/03-data-visualization.md

 <img src="03-data-visualization_files/figure-html/3-5-3a-1.png" width="672" />

-This is easier than trying to hack together a similar plot using `facet_wrap`.
+This can be easier than trying to hack together a similar plot using `facet_wrap()`.

 ```r
 ggplot(data = mpg) +